FelixOnline/v2/content/articles/2011-12-1-football-mens-7s-make-light-work-of-heythrop.md

 subtitle: >
   "With performances like this, the 7s are sure to quickly rise up the table."
 date: "2011-12-01 21:24:43 +0000"

 # Attributes from Felix Online V1
 id: "1891"
 old_path: /sport/1891/football-mens-7s-make-light-work-of-heythrop
 aliases:
  - /sport/1891/football-mens-7s-make-light-work-of-heythrop
+imported: true
+comments:
+ - You put the wrong teams and scores at the topotherwise great reportdont blame me blame the editors

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - ams111

+# Homepage control params
 headline: true
 featured: true